Carl Henrik Clemmensen

-Carl Henrik Clemmensen (28 March 1901 – 30 or 31 August 1943) was a Danish newspaper editor who was killed by three men of the Schalburg Corps, one of whom was Søren Kam.
+Carl Henrik Clemmensen (28 March 1901 – 30 or 31 August 1943) was a Danish newspaper editor who was killed by three men of the Schalburg Corps, including Flemming Helweg-Larsen and Søren Kam.

 Biography

 Clemmensen was born in Copenhagen as the younger brother of Niels Clemmensen and as son of journalist Cand.
 Phil.
 Christian Albert Clemmensen and wife Fanny née Greibe.